kkarpieszuk/wc-previous-prices/readme.txt

 = {VERSION} =
 * Fixed: Reverted change #89 from 2.1
+* Fixed: Price selection for sale start was comparing saved historicial timestamps in GMT0 with timestamp of the sale start with local offset (#96)

 = 2.1 =
 * New: Additional public methods for external integrations. (#91)